brookshelley/brookshelley.github.com/content/movies.md

 ## 2020 {#2020}

+**Anna**

+Another lady assassin movie.
+It was a helluva ride and I enjoyed it.
+I don’t think it added anything huge to the genre, but I’m just glad to have more cool movies about tough women.

 **Gennocidal Organ**

 I read the book this movie is based on last year, and it’s a truly brutal story of linguistics and massive unrest.
 This movie is grim in a way that feels a little too prescient.
 Definitely one of the better anime thrillers I’ve seen in a while though.